niemes/Node-tumblr_Random_Reblog/README.md

 ## ToDo

-- avoid duplicate post.
+- [x] Avoid duplicate post.
-- Handle error from the tumblr API.
+- [ ] Handle error from the tumblr API.
-- Avoid duplicate Tags.
+- [x] Avoid duplicate Tags.
-- Add Taglist in a Json file to keep the list if you stop the script. pt. pt.
+- [ ] Add Taglist in a Json file to keep the list if you stop the script.